 July 30.
-After the key incident, I headed to the ASTRA Museum of Folkloric Traditional Civilization in the Dumbrava Forest.
+After losing my car key and the search that followed, I headed to the ASTRA Museum of Folkloric Traditional Civilization in the Dumbrava Forest.
 I’d hoped to hit it in the morning.
 It was already 1:30pm, and the skanzen closed at 6 pm.
 That may sound like a lot of time, but the skanzen is home to over 35, 240 objects in over 400 dwellings and outbuildings.
 It spans over 237 acres.
 The first historical-ethnographic museum in Transylvania was founded in Sibiu in 1905 and closed in 1950 for ideological (aka threat to communism) reasons.
 The museum in its current form has functioned since 1963 and hosts original monuments representative of Romanian villages from various regions of the country.

 In addition to the dwelling exteriors, it features interior decorations preserved in their original form, traditional means of transportation, various kinds of mills (both wind and water) and other village industries.
 The museum includes examples of villages based on agriculture, livestock, apiculture, fishing and hunting with such practical examples as sheepfolds, wine cellars, candle making, and other cottage industries.